Monte Faito cable car crash: Accident

 The cabin was descending Monte Faito in the town of Castellammare di Stabia when a traction cable broke, causing it to suddenly plunge into a ravine after stopping very close to the station at the top of the peak, at around 1050 m.

 Four of the five passengers in the affected cabin died at the scene, and the fifth suffered life-threatening injuries and was airlifted to a hospital in Naples.
 Emergency responders, including alpine rescue teams, police, civil protection personnel and more than 50 firefighters, arrived at the scene and worked into the evening in severe weather conditions, with fog and strong winds making rescue operations difficult.
 Due to the conditions the rescuer needed more than 90 minutes to reach the cabin.
 A second cabin carrying 16 passengers, which had become stranded right after leaving the bottom station, was safely evacuated by rescue personnel.
 Tourists on board were uninjured but treated for shock.

 Victims

-The four deceased victims were identified as three tourists, a brother and sister from Britain and an Arab-Israeli woman, as well as the Italian cable car driver.
+The four deceased victims were identified as three tourists, a husband and wife from Britain and an Arab-Israeli woman, as well as the Italian cable car driver.
 The injured victim was the brother of the Arab-Israeli woman.